 Updated analysis reveals the scope of the state’s methane emissions and needed solutions

-EDF estimates that New Mexico’s oil and gas companies emit over 1.1 million metric tons of methane annually.
+New analysis estimates that New Mexico’s oil and gas companies emit over 1.1 million metric tons of methane annually.
 That’s approximately 5 times more pollution than EPA data suggest and has the same near-term climate impact as 25 coal-fired power plants.

 Click for emissions data and maps

-The analysis, which applies the latest peer-reviewed methods and new empirical data from the Permian Basin, examines the amount of methane emitted from oil and gas sites, as well as harmful volatile organic compounds and finds that oil and gas operators in New Mexico emit approximately 1,000,000 metric tons of methane a year.
+This updated analysis applies the latest peer-reviewed methods and satellite measurements to examine the amount of climate-warming methane emitted from oil and gas sites, as well as harmful volatile organic compounds.

-These emissions carry a heavy economic cost for New Mexico.
-EDF estimates the state is wasting $275 million worth of natural gas and losing out on an additional $43 million in tax and royalty revenue every year due to methane waste.
+These emissions carry a heavy economic toll for New Mexico.
+EDF estimates the state wastes $271 million worth of natural gas annually and loses out on an additional $43 million in tax and royalty revenue every year due to methane waste.

-The results are available online and allow users to:
+The results of this analysis are available online and allow users to:

 - Explore oil and gas methane emission by county.